jsherman212/xnuspy/README.md

 If this flavor returns an error, the pointer you passed for `arg2` was not initialized.

-# Debugging Panics
-When you write your replacement function, you are writing kernel code.
-You need to make sure the functions you call/pointers you dereference from your replacement can be done safely in the context of your hooked function (do I need to take a lock before doing something with some object? should I really be calling `kprintf` inside of a `kalloc` hook?).
-You cannot execute any user code that lives outside of your program's `__TEXT` segment from your replacement.
-Many macros that are safe for userspace are unsafe for your replacement.
-Macros like `PAGE_SIZE` actually evaluate to a stub when I compile with clang.
-If you do panic, it may not be a bug with xnuspy.
-Before opening an issue, please make sure that you still panic when you do nothing but call the original function and return its value (if needed).
-If you still panic, then it's most likely a bug with xnuspy.
-If you don't panic, then there's a bug in your replacement code.
-In this case, I recommend double checking your replacement code and throwing the binary inside your favorite disassembler to figure out how it was compiled.

 # Important Information

 ### Common Pitfalls
-While testing and writing examples, I found myself making a lot of the same mistakes
-Since your replacement is kernel code, you cannot execute *any* code which lives outside of your program's `__TEXT` segment.
+While writing replacement functions, it was easy to forget that I was writing kernel code.
+Here's a couple things to keep in mind when you're writing hooks:

+- *You cannot execute any code that lives outside your program's `__TEXT` segment*.
+You will panic if, for example, you accidentally call `printf` instead of `kprintf`.
+You need to re-implement any libc function you wish to call.
+- *Many macros commonly used in userspace code are unsafe for the kernel.* For example, `PAGE_SIZE` expands to `vm_page_size`, not a constant.
+You need to disable PAN (on A10+, which I also don't recommend doing) before reading this variable or you will panic.

+Skimming https://developer.apple.com/library/archive/documentation/Darwin/Conceptual/KernelProgramming/style/style.html is also recommended.

+### Debugging Kernel Panics
+Bugs are inevitable when writing code, so eventually you're going to cause a kernel panic.
+A panic doesn't necessarily mean there's a bug with xnuspy, so before opening an issue, please make sure that you still panic when you do nothing but call the original function and return its value (if needed).
+If you still panic, then it's likely an xnuspy bug (and please open an issue), but if not, there's something wrong with your replacement.

+Since xnuspy does not actually redirect execution to EL0 pages, debugging a panic isn't as straightforward.
+Open up `module/el1/xnuspy_ctl/xnuspy_ctl.c`, and right before the only call to `kwrite_instr` in `xnuspy_install_hook`, add a call to `IOSleep` for a couple seconds.
+Re-compile xnuspy with `XNUSPY_DEBUG=1 make -B` and load the module again.
+After loading the module, if you haven't already, compile `klog` from `tools/`.
+Upload it to your device and do `stdbuf -o0 ./klog | grep find_replacement_kva`.
+Run your hook program again and watch for a line from `klog` that looks like this:

+`find_replacement_kva: dist 0x780c replacement 0x100cd780c umh 0x100cd0000 kmh 0xfffffff0311c0000`.

+If you're installing more than one hook, there will be more than one occurrence.
+In that case, `dist` and `replacement` will vary, but `umh` and `kmh` won't.
+Throw your hook program into your favorite disassembler and rebase it so its Mach-O header is at the address of `kmh`.
+For IDA Pro, that's `Edit -> Segments -> Rebase program...` with `Image base` bubbled.
+After your device panics and reboots again, if there are addresses which correspond to the kernel's mapping of your replacement in the panic log, they will match up with the disassembly.
+If there are none, then you probably have some sort of subtle memory corruption inside your replacement.

 ### Hook Uninstallation
 xnuspy will manage this for you.
-Once a process exits, all the kernel hooks that were installed by that process are uninstalled within a couple seconds of exiting.
+Once a process exits, all the kernel hooks that were installed by that process are uninstalled within a second or so.

 ### Hookable Kernel Functions
 Most function hooking frameworks have some minimum length that makes a given